skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 involved with maintaining it, there are competing business needs that will require prioritizing development work.
 Knowing what to immediately modernize can change based on shifting business requirements.
-These potential changes shouldn’t impact the longer-term vision of the modernization effort.
+These potential changes shouldn't impact the longer-term vision of the modernization effort.

 The business owners of the current system have identified modules that